Organisational Change Management

 Using Change Agent Skills to Manage Negative Impact of Political Behaviour

 How and Why

-In the light of Battilana and Casciaro (2012) that politics in the organization and resistance to change can act as a barrier in managing the change process in the organization and also lower down the performance of the workforce.
-It is also argued by Burnes (2004) that uncertainties always serve as a hallmark in the process of organizational change.
+In the light of Battilana and Casciaro (2012), politics in the organisation and resistance to change can act as a barrier in managing the change process in the organisation and lower down the workforce’s performance.
+It is also argued by Burnes (2004) that uncertainties always serve as a hallmark in organisational change.

-When the employees in the company feel unsure about their position in the company, it can raise politics in the organization, which can manifest as a result of politicking (Berry, 2015).
-When the change is apparent in the organization, employees are required to know the reasons for the change in the organization.
+When the employees in the company feel unsure about their position in the company, it can raise politics in the organisation, which can manifest as a result of politicking (Berry, 2015).
+When the change is apparent in the organisation, employees are required to know the reasons for the change in the organisation.
 In this context, uncertainties are caused by a lack of communication which could amp politics in the company.

 Organisational Change and Development